Epplesoft/Viewsafe/README.md

 Opened images will be covered. <br>
 You can slowly un-cover them.

-Folders of images can be loaded.
-You can click or navigate between them
+Folders of images can be loaded <br>
+You can navigate to look them one by one

 ## Licensing